lolicow/doge/README.txt

+By the regulation of Digipen Institute of Technology, this property belongs to Digipen.

 1.folder structure:
 since it's a bit messy I put this as the 1st thing to read. so the top level folder contains all libraries I used(or tried to use) and
 MyEngine is the folder to the actual solution.